 The Cinema was twinned, during or by 1975, by dividing the auditorium down the middle with a wall.
 The seats had previously been set so views would focus on the center of the screen, but they were not adjusted, so some sightlines were awkward.
 Each auditorium had 500 seats and decently sized screens, at least 30 feet wide for scope movies.
 GCC continued to operate the Cinema 1 and 2 until at least 1983.
 Eventually, the Sameric Corp. of Philadelphia took over operation.
 After buying the Sameric Corp. theaters in 1988, United Artists operated the theater.

 The Baederwood was closed circa 1997 to 2000.
 Suburban Philadelphia movie operator Greg Wax then began to operate the theater.
-Wax then also ran the Narberth and Bryn Mawr theaters, also in Montgomery County.
+Wax then also ran the Narberth Theatre and Bryn Mawr Theatre, also in Montgomery County.
 Wax built a canopy with an awning from the front of the theater to the parking lot.
 Wax installed surround sound in each auditorium and showed slides before the movie presentation began.

 In 2003 the theater closed for eight months for renovations.
 The theater reopened in December 2003 as the Baederwood Stadium 4 with the former main auditorium reconfigured with stadium seating, all new seats and surround sound.
 Two auditoriums had 260 seats each with 40 feet wide screens.
 Two auditoriums had 140 seats each with 30 feet wide screens.
 The side walls of each auditorium were lined with red fabric of the type often used for screen curtains, and was interspersed with vertical sections of white fabric.
 On the white fabric were sconces.
 “The House of Sand and Fog” was one of the movies that reopened the theater.
 Plans were considered for eventually adding more auditoriums onto land behind the original auditorium.